-Macroeconomic Outlook as of November 2025
+Macroeconomic Outlook as of January 2026

 • With a rate cut for the December FOMC, policy rate sitting at 3.50-3.75%.
 Expect more cuts in 2026 albeit with less frequency.

 • Key risk: If the Fed maintains restrictive policy too long while the economy weakens, growth could be impaired.
 Equally, cutting too quickly while inflation remains sticky could reignite.
+Hard challenge to navigate.

-• Headline CPI was approximately 2.9% YoY as of the latest available release.
+• Headline CPI was approximately 2.7% YoY as of the latest available release.

 • Goods inflation continues to ease, reflecting cooling demand and improved supply chains.